Discount rate to be used for insurance contracts

 Taking account of past decisions to use 'building blocks' measurement model, not to fair value liability and specifically not to include own credit risk, the staff developed an objective for the discount rate.
 It is to adjust the estimated (probability-weighted) cash flows for the time value of money in a way that reflects the characteristics of the liability, and not those of the assets used to fund insurance liabilities, unless the cash flows to the policyholders are linked to the performance of such assets, as in the case of participating contracts.
 In particular, the discount rate should take into account the liquidity risk, as this is a risk present in the liability and is not reflected in the other 'building blocks'.
 Both the IASB and FASB members were unanimous in supporting this objective and liquidity risk was thought to address some of the 'day one loss' concerns.

-On participating contracts the staff recommend considering the return on the linked assets where this influences, even if partially, the insurance contract cash flows.
+On participating contracts, the staff recommend considering the return on the linked assets where this influences, even if partially, the insurance contract cash flows.
 If the linked assets represent a 'replicating portfolio' that fully matches actual cash flows of insurance liability in all cases and can be measured directly, then no need to use a building blocks approach.
-If not, the return on linked assets should be considered in arriving at a discount rate that reflects characteristics of the liability, as per objective.
+If not, the return on linked assets should be considered in arriving at a discount rate that reflects characteristics of the liability, as per the agreed objective.
 The FASB members clarified that for assets the discount rate discounts contractual rather than expected cash flows.
-Need to avoid double counting of the risk of uncertainty of cash flows in both expected cash flows and discount rate.
-Using a replicating portfolio, if it exists, avoids this double counting.
-IASB - all but one member of FASB - unanimously supported the staff's suggestion, subject to seeing it clarified as above.
+There is a need to avoid double-counting of the risk of uncertainty of cash flows in both expected cash flows and discount rate.
+Using a replicating portfolio, if it exists, avoids this double-counting.
+IASB - all but one member/FASB - unanimously supported the staff's suggestion, subject to seeing it clarified as above.